andrekovac/PhotoFavorite/docs/setup.md

     - **iPhone**: Just use your normal Camera App and hold your phone up so you can see the QR Code in the screen.
     - **Android**: Scan the QR Code via the Expo Go App.

 6. Well done!
-You should see a super basic App with temporary screens from Expo on your screen 🎉.
+You should see a super basic App with temporary screens from Expo on your device 🎉.

+**Troubleshooting**: If your app doesn't start, try to change the **Connection** to `Tunnel` on the left-hand side menu in the Expo Dev Tools.

 ## Advanced